DP14433 The Political Economy of Populism

 |Link to this Page:||cepr.org/active/publications/discussion_papers/dp.php?dpno=14433|

 We synthesize the literature on the recent rise of populism.
-First, we go over definitional aspects and present descriptive evidence on the increased support for populists in the past decades.
-Second, we discuss the role of secular economic factors related to the growth in cross-border trade and automation.
-Third, we review studies analyzing the role of the recent crisis, connect them to historical work looking at the Great Depression, and discuss likely mechanisms.
-Fourth, we discuss studies investigating non-economic determinants of populism, identity politics and cultural backlash.
-Fifth, we go over studies on the role of online media.
-Sixth, we go over works on the role of immigration and the refugee crisis that entail both economic and cultural consequences.
-Seventh, we discuss preliminary evidence on the implications of the recent rise of populism.
-We conclude outlining the scope for further theoretical and empirical research.
+First, we discuss definitions and present descriptive evidence on recent increase in support for populists.
+Second, we cover the historical evolution of populist regimes since the late 19th century.
+Third, we discuss the role of secular economic factors related to cross-border trade and automation.
+Fourth, we review studies on the role of the 2008-2009 global financial crisis and subsequent austerity, connect them to historical work covering the Great Depression, and discuss likely mechanisms.
+Fifth, we discuss studies on identity politics, trust, and cultural backlash.
+Sixth, we discuss economic and cultural consequences of growth in immigration and the recent refugee crisis.
+We also discuss the gap between perceptions and reality regarding immigration.
+Seventh, we review studies on the impact of the internet and social media.
+Eighth, we discuss works on the implications of populism's recent rise.
+Finally, we outline avenues for further research.